-In a no-holds-barred chat with NextUp, Gina let fly at the inequality in the industry on both sides of the Atlantic, gave us her take on recent political events, and brought us up to date with her plans for a busy summer ahead.
+In a no-holds-barred chat with NextUp, Gina let fly at the inequality in the stand-up comedy industry on both sides of the Atlantic, gave us her take on recent political events, and brought us up to date with her plans for a busy summer ahead.

 Hope you’re well Gina, have you been back in the UK long?